 7. When you feel good, even if only for a few moments, anchor it in your body.
 What sensations do you have?
 How is your body responding to feeling good?
 The more you notice these moments, the more space you are holding for yourself to have more moments of feeling good.
 When we feel good, we create space, our energy fields can expand, and all the feel-good chemicals and hormones go to work to create more of the same.
 Soak it up.
 Allow it, even if you’re also feeling sadness, anger or other difficult feelings at the same time.

 Questions about the article?
+Do you have tips for people who are grieving?
 Leave a comment here.
 I’m sure it will help others too.

 Love & Blessings,

 - Want to dive right in and get some support?
 Head over here.

 FOLLOW ME ON SPOTIFY – MUSIC FOR THESE CRAZY TIMES: